wenewzhang/mixin_network-nodejs-bot2/README2.md

   );
 }
 ```
-you can pay 0.01 EOS to bot through pay command,
+You can pay 0.01 EOS to bot through pay command,
 ![pay-link](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/pay-link.png)
 otherwise, you can transfer any tokens to bot through message panel, the bot receive the tokens and then send back immediately.
 ![transfer and tokens](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/transfer-any-tokens.jpeg)